nlptechbook/examples/README.md

 # The Book Examples
 This repository contains the source code for the examples provided in the [Natural Language Processing with Python and spaCy](https://nostarch.com/NLPPython) book.
+> A request to those who bought the book through Amazon: Pleae make a review for the book on Amazon.
+Your opinion is important, since it can help others decide whether it is the right book for them.
 # Extra Stuff
 The author of the book has also published some extra stuff related to the use of spaCy.
 ## Articles